Mark Wallner

 Mark Wallner (born 20 July 1999) is a German tennis player who specializes in doubles.
-He has a career high ATP doubles ranking of world No. 46 achieved on 10 November 2025.
+He has a career high ATP doubles ranking of world No. 31 achieved on 3 August 2026.

 Career

 Wallner played college tennis at Temple University before transferring to Tennessee.

-2024-2025: ATP and top 50 debuts
+2024-2026: ATP debut, first title

-Wallner made his ATP main draw debut at the BMW Open in Munich, where he partnered with Jakob Schnaitter in doubles.
-He also entered directly into the main draw in Hamburg with Jakob Schnaitter.
+Wallner made his ATP Tour main-draw debut at the 2024 BMW Open in Munich, where he partnered with Jakob Schnaitter in doubles.
+He also entered directly into the main-draw in 2024 Hamburg Open with Schnaitter.
+After qualifying for the main-draw, Wallner combined with Schnaitter to win his first ATP Tour doubles title at the 2026 BMW Open, defeating Théo Arribagé and Albano Olivetti in the final which went to a deciding champions tiebreak.

 Doubles performance timeline

-Current through the 2025 Almaty Open.
+Current through the 2026 Chengdu Open.